At UC San Diego Health, our heart transplant results exceed national standards.

 We focus on comprehensive and compassionate patient care tailored to your needs, provided by a multidisciplinary team of experts in the fields of advanced heart failure, cardiac surgery and cardiac transplantation.
 This team guides patients and families through their entire transplant experience.

-Patients on the transplant waitlist benefit from this team approach as well as access to the best technology and availability of organs.
+Patients awaiting a transplant at UC San Diego Health also benefit from access to the best technology and availability of organs.

-When appropriate, we also offer alternatives to transplant such as long-term mechanical assistance or opportunities to participate in the latest research trials.
+When appropriate, we also offer alternatives to transplant, such as ventricular assist devices, which offer long-term mechanical assistance for your heart.
+You may also have opportunities to participate in the latest research trials.